 Today, my work brings together everything I’ve learned along the way.

-I host slow-living retreats, design farm-to-table experiences, and share the skills that shaped my own journey—from homesteading basics to meaningful ways of gathering with intention.
+I host slow-living retreats, design farm-to-table gatherings, and share the skills that shaped my own journey—from farmstead basics to meaningful, intentional ways of gathering.
 My hope is to help people reconnect with what steadies them: good food, simple living, and a sense of belonging.

 If you’re drawn to Appalachian traditions, handmade work, and a slower, more thoughtful way of living, I think you’ll feel at home here.